empathy-company/eslint-config/README.md

 ```

-2. Create a `.eslintrc.json` file extending the config:
+2. Create a `.eslintrc` file extending the config:

 ```
 {